 Myron Thomas is the Chief Financial Officer, responsible for the oversight and management of Melwood’s financial functions.
 Mr. Thomas brings a wealth of knowledge and expertise in strategic planning and corporate finance to his new post.
 Prior to joining Melwood, he managed a $250 million Private Equity backed fund for one of the leading property management companies in the Southeastern region.
 Before that he oversaw a diversified hospitality company where he successfully managed the acquisition of over $300 million in vacation ownership sales.
 Earlier in his career, Myron led efforts to negotiate and acquire over $1 billion in real estate and an associated $500 million in debt financings in the U.S. and Canada.

 Mr. Thomas obtained his MPA from Harvard University, his MBA from the Wharton School at University of Pennsylvania and his BS in Accounting from Florida A&M University.
 He is certified as a CPA, CVA and Six Sigma specialist and is a member of the AICPA and Young Presidents’ Organization (Washington, DC Chapter).
-He lives in Bethesda, MD with his wife and three children.
+He lives in Bethesda, MD.

 Larysa M. Kautz, Esq.